-Creme caramel is a dish out of France & Spain.
-Also called crema catalana or flan.
-It’s a firm custard with a soft caramel drizzle that is cooked right into the flan.
+Keto flan – or Creme caramel is a dish out of France & Spain.
+Also called crema catalana, it’s a firm custard with a soft caramel drizzle that is cooked right into the flan.

 So this flan is a little imperfect.. but you get the gist of how to make it.
 Just make sure you don’t overcook it otherwise you will have bubbles! (mine does)Take the flan out when it is just set.. meaning the top is flat and smooth, the outsides are set and firm but the centre is wobbly.
 Just make sure it is not TOO wobbly and like liquid.
 It should have a gelatin feel to it.